Last Updated on February 10, 2023

-The thing is often times you need a little bit of synthetic fibers to really maintain the integrity of a piece.
-All thread is synthetic, and then there’s often a bit of spandex or maybe poly to help clothing from pulling or stretching out of shape.
+The thing is, often times you need a few synthetic fibers to really maintain the integrity of a piece.
+Then, there’s often a bit of spandex or maybe poly to help prevent clothing from pulling or stretching out of shape.

 There are several different options like the guppyfriend, microfiber ball, or a washing machine attachment.

 How are you helping to reduce ocean plastic pollution?